Gasorekibo/alu-higher_level_programming/python-exceptions/README.md

-a function that prints an integer with str format
+a function that prints the first x elements of a list and only integers